 Jumi: I was the client before I joined Arbela and I came to join the team that was supporting me.
 I specifically wanted to get into support.
 Coming from client side, I knew the pain points the clients were having and I wanted the experience to be better improved for everyone.

-Niels Skjoldager, Engagement Manager
+Niels Skjoldager, Director of Strategic Engagement

 Q: What is the largest Dynamics AX project you’ve been responsible to implement?